Skip to content

 La Fin Du Western is screaming, stomping and spitting tirade against the absurd power struggle in Ivory Coast #dekeuze

 "I love westerns," says one of the African players.
 "Because you always know how they end.
 Clearly.
 With only one winner."
-On the playing floor are four smoothly twirling, stomping dancing, trained performers from the Ivory Coast.
+On the stage floor are four smoothly twirling, stomping dancing, trained performers from the Ivory Coast.
 They are a stark contrast to their co-stars: two lumbering, yoghurt-pale and uncoordinated German actors.
 The Africans speak French, the Germans mostly English.
 The...

 "Talkshow" by artist Miet Warlop and film scholar Hilde D'haeyere is an overly noncommittal slapstick collage #dekeuze